Dan Human shares what he has learned from several thousand miles of backpacking, hiking and paddling.

 From the Appalachian Trail one can access many other trails that lead across the United States and even to other countries.
 I realized this when I met a man that was commanded by God to walk to the four corners of the United States.
 He was pretty cool, but I was glad he was heading North and I was heading South.

-There are many connection and blue-blazed side trails to the Appalachian Trail, here are a few of the more prominent ones:
+There are many connections and blue-blazed side trails to the Appalachian Trail, here are a few of the more prominent ones:

 - International Appalachian Trail